 Based on your previous experiences working with hotel chains, how well did the owners/corporate office approach the project to reduce food waste?
 How effective do you feel the initiatives have been?

-I have seen many basic initiatives in hotel chains such as collecting soap, the bedsheets or towels not replaced to save water.
+I have seen many basic initiatives in hotel chains such as collecting soap, the bed sheets or towels not replaced to save water.
 Or more recently, swapping plastic straws with more sustainable straws.
 They are good initiatives but food waste has a larger impact not only on overall sustainability but also financially.
 The impact of food waste remains unknown for many operators and owners.
 Most of them think about redistributing or recycling when you mention food waste.
-Preventing food waste is the only solution to save the planet and make financial savings.
+Preventing food waste in hotels is the most effective solution to save the planet and make financial savings.

 How did you ensure the food waste initiatives were put in place across the board?